amon-cofie/Mobile-first-Portfolio/README.md

 # Mobile-first-Portfolio

-> This project contains the skeleton markup and styles for a portfolio website, with priority given to the mobile view first
+> This project contains the markup and styles for my portfolio website, with priority given to the mobile view first

 ## Built With